-Coventry is bursting with fun things to do whilst studying here, being the UK City of Culture for 2021 you’re guaranteed to be surrounded by art, live music, cultural activities, and much more!
-The vibrant city was rated the third-happiest university city in the UK in 2017 by a Sodexo survey, which is no surprise given the amount of entertainment on offer.
+Coventry is bursting with fun things to do whilst studying here, being the UK City of Culture for 2021, you’re guaranteed to be surrounded with plenty of art, live music, and cultural activities to keep you entertained.

 CV1 2NE - Coventry